trek-view/basecamp/_posts/2020-06-12-fps-bitrate-compression-360-virtual-tours.md

 > If supported by your camera, consider setting the frame rate to 5 frames per second at driving or biking speeds and 1 frame per second for walking speeds.

-Therefore, one easy way to reduce data transfer is to lower the number of frames being captured, if possible.
-Unfortunately the GoPro Fusion offers two frame rate settings for videos, 30 or 60 FPS.
+Unfortunately the GoPro Fusion offers two fixed frame rate settings for videos, 30 or 60 FPS.

-You could reduce the compression on the camera, using settings like Protune on the Fusion.
+Finally, you could reduce the compression on the camera, using settings like Protune on the Fusion.
 But be careful, [photos and videos are subject to various stylistic criteria, including](https://support.google.com/contributionpolicy/answer/7411351):

 > Stylistic adjustments (such as applied filters) are acceptable, provided that these stylistic changes are minimal and are not appended elements such as borders, text, collaged images, etc.